HavenBlinder/Project1/readme.md

 Haven Blinder
-This project is a moc website for a small coffee shop in downtown Franklin!
+This project is a mock website for a small coffee shop in downtown Franklin!
 The site provides:  1.
 Details on the current menu, with pictures
                     2. A mock online ordering form, with an order confirmation page
                     3. A page to apply for a job as a barista